webrpc/webrpc/examples/golang-basics/README.md

 section of the data types needed in your program.
 5. Run the code generator to build the server and client:
   * `webrpc-gen -schema=example.webrpc.json -target=go -pkg=main -server -client -out=./example.gen.go`
+  * however, in this example we put it inside a `go:generate`, so you can run `go generate .`
 6. Write your server ([./main.go](./main.go)) and implement the `ExampleServiceRPC` interface type that was created by the code generator, and located in the [gen'd file](./example.gen.go).
 7. Enjoy!

+Next steps, you can generate a Typescript client by running:
+* `webrpc-gen -schema=example.webrpc.json -target=ts -pkg=example -client -out=./example-client.ts`

 ## Testing the example